 This ancient Indian medicinal system is considered by many to be one of the oldest healing sciences, and is still practiced today all over the world.
 A common mantra innate to the practices of Ayurveda is the concept of balance – Ayurveda enables people to make conscious holistic health decisions that are designed to maintain this level of balance, both of the mind and of the body.
 When used to treat illness or unpleasant medical conditions, Ayurveda associates these conditions with an imbalance of the body’s internal energies, prescribing dietary changes, lifestyle alterations, and herbal remedies to bring the energies back to a balanced state.

 However, in addition to its use when treating illness, ayurvedic practices can also help in improving physical fitness.
 In fact, Ayurveda teaches that regular exercise provides the body a powerful way to go through detoxification by activating agni – the body’s metabolic fire.
 Ayurveda is also fairly prescriptive when outlining optimal times of day to exercise, recommending that workouts should happen between 6-10 a.m. and p.m. due to the alignment with certain bodily energies that are predominant during these times.
-But beyond the lifestyle practices and diet Ayurveda recommends to improve muscle growth, there are a number of herbal remedies that can be both powerful and useful in helping people achieve their fitness goals.
+But beyond the lifestyle practices and diet Ayurveda recommends to improve muscle growth and boost testosterone production, there are a number of herbal remedies that can be both powerful and useful in helping people achieve their fitness goals.

 1. Ashwagandha for Muscle Strength